ppy/osu-wiki/news/2020-03-13-featured-artist-beatmap-updates-from-the-mappers-guild.md

 ![Native Construct header](https://assets.ppy.sh/artists/50/header.jpg)

 For the **Native Construct mini-pack** quests, the mappers had to create and rank at least 3 mapsets of songs by Native Construct.
-At least one mapset had to be for Chromatic Abberation.
+At least one mapset had to be for Chromatic Abberration.

 The **osu!** version of this quest was completed by **[Dendy](https://osu.ppy.sh/users/4589786)**, **[Daycore](https://osu.ppy.sh/users/5596337)** and **[piroshki](https://osu.ppy.sh/users/7645522)**